brianm/rpcdb/README.md

 ## The Debugger Client

-Debugger interface is in a web browser talking to rpcdbd service instance.
+Debugger interface is in a web browser talking to rpcdbd (the rpcdb daemon) service instance.
 Can issue requests directly from the debugger with addition of a browser plugin, otherwise will need to C&P to curl most likely ugh.
 Maybe client should be an [electrum](http://electron.atom.io/) based application instead of browser based.
 Browser based is super convenient, but rather impinges on ability to initiate arbitrary HTTP, which is likely what folks will want.
 Breaking out to a real client via electron also allows for easier non-HTTP requests to issue directly from the client.

 Alternately, we initiate debug rpc chains from the rpcdbd service instance itself.
 This means the rpcdbd needs to know how to fire off